Kelvinskell/newsread/README.md

 Just submit a pull request and I will respond.
 Also, if you find any bugs or other issues, please do well to submit a pull request.

-**N.B: I hope to convert migrate this web application from a monolithic architecture into a fully fledged microservice architecture sometime in the near future.**
+**N.B: I hope to migrate this web application from a monolithic architecture into a fully fledged microservice architecture sometime in the near future.**

 I am always open to connections on [LinkedIn](https://www.linkedin.com/in/kelvin-onuchukwu-3460871a1)